riverwm/river/CONTRIBUTING.md

 [#river](https://web.libera.chat/?channels=#river) on irc.libera.chat to discuss
 your plans first.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for an overview of the code base.

 ## Strict No LLM / No AI Policy

 Use of generative AI/LLMs is strictly forbidden for all contributions to river.